-How EmailArchitect Anti-Spam works
+EmailArchitect Anti-Spam Service

-It is highly recommended to enable the anti-spam filter in your user account: Web Mail logon->Option->Anti-Spam, then Anti-Spam filter.
+Junk email rules only works when the user enables in Web Mail logon -> Option -> Anti-Spam, then Anti-Spam filter.
 All single message sent to this user account will be checked by the anti-spam filter strictly.
-If a message is marked as junk email, it will be delivered to Junk* folder, and an inquiring message will be sent to the sender.
+If a message is marked as junk email, it will be delivered to Junk* folder and an inquiring message will be sent to the sender.
 If the sender confirms the message was sent by him, the message will be moved back to Inbox.
 If no confirmation is received from the sender, the message will be deleted by system.
+(Notice: you have to choose " Send confirmation request email to sender " function in anti-spam service -> Junk E-mail Process to enable this feature, because since Emailarchitect server 9.0, the default "Junk E-mail Process" is "No more action".)

 The following E-mail will never be marked as Junk